FG’s deficit spending rises 33% to over N7trn in 11 months

 Giving details of the 2021 budget performance, she said, “FGN share of oil revenues was N970.3 billion (representing 53% performance of the prorated sum in the 2021 budget).

-“FGN share of non-oil tax revenues totaled N1.62 trillion (118.8% over and above the target).
-Companies Income Tax (CIT) and Value Added Tax (VAT) collections were N718.58 billion and N360.56 billion, representing 115% and 165% respectively of the prorata targets for the period.”
+“FGN share of non-oil tax revenues totalled N1.62 trillion (118.8% over and above the target).
+Companies Income Tax (CIT) and Value Added Tax (VAT) collections were N718.58 billion and N360.56 billion, representing 115% and 165% respectively of the prorata targets for the period.

 According to the minister, non-oil revenue exceeded its target of N1.488 trillion, as it recorded N1.621 trillion, showing a positive variance of N256.4 billion or 18.
 8 per cent increase.